How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of clear to slightly opalescent oral solution USP contains 500 mg of sodium oxybate in purified water, neutralized to pH 7.5 with malic acid.
+Each mL of clear-to-slightly-opalescent oral solution USP contains 500 mg of sodium oxybate.
+Nonmedicinal ingredients: purified water and malic acid.

 How should I use this medication?